-- Vitality, viability and vibrancy of the centre, supporting it as a place for business to locate, expand and flourish by enhancing and diversifying the mix of uses including supporting economic and social activity. - Our important retail streets/areas (as described in appendix 6 or our in Town Centre Audits), recognising the fragile nature of some of our retail areas, - Accessibility of the town centre including considering the location of regular rail and bus routes.
+- Vitality, viability and vibrancy of the centre, supporting it as a place for business to locate, expand and flourish by enhancing and diversifying the mix of uses including supporting economic and social activity. - Our important retail streets/areas (as described in schedule 6 and in our Town Centre Audits), recognising the fragile nature of some of our retail areas. - Accessibility of the town centre including considering the location of regular rail and bus routes.